AndrewDMorgan/PyVectors-and-PyMarching/PyVectors/README.md

   > Added a gradeL function to the number, vector and color gradient classes (liniearly interplates instead of using a smoothstep for curvature)

   > Changed the grade function for number, vector and color gradients to use non linear interpolation.

- ## *Last Commit*
-  > A copy function under the lists class to copy a list

-  > Fixed the lists class so it only returns the new list

-  > Added a max (1D - 4D) function to the lists class

-  > Added a min (1D - 4D) function to the lists class

-  > Added a clamp (1D - 4D) function to the lists class

 # *Info On All The Functions/Classes:*